JeffCube99/UnityWiki/docs/source/ios_development/beta_testing.rst

     Internal group.
 Go to the Internal Group section on the left hand side of the webpage and click the blue "+" button to create a new internal group.
 In this example, when we create a group we will opt out of automatic distribution.
 #.
 Now with the group selected, go to the **Testers** section and click the blue "+" button to add testers to the group.
 #.
-After adding your testers, go to the **Builds** section and click the blue "+" button to add a build.
-Then from the dropdowns
+After adding your testers, go back on the TestFlight Page under the **Build** section and find the build you want
-    you can select the appropriate version number and options for your builds should appear that you can then add.
+    to test.
+Hover your mouse under the **Groups** column of the build and click the blue "+" button that appears to add your test group to the build.

     ..  note::

-        Once users have been added to the group a build has been assigned, the users in the group will be sent an email with instructions on how to download TestFlight and how to begin testing the app.
+        Once a test group has been added to the group of a build, the users in the test group will be sent an email with instructions on how to download TestFlight and how to begin testing the app.

 #.
 Users can leave feedback inside the testflight app.
 You can view this feedback on the app's TestFlight page under